-I had to disable the secure boot on Surface Pro 6 laptop to reinstall Windows 10 by booting from USB.
-In other situation, I had to disable it because the Antivirus software was creating an issue (Windows 10 was not booting) by active secure boot.
+I had to disable the Secure Boot on the Surface Pro 6 laptop to reinstall Windows 10 by booting from USB.
+In another situation, I had to disable it because the Antivirus software was creating an issue (Windows 10 was not booting) by active Secure Boot.

-2) Press and hold volume up button, now press (and release) the power button.
+- Press and hold the volume up button; now press (and release) the power button.
 Keep holding the volume up button.

-3) This will boot the device.
+- Your device will boot up now.
 Once you see the ‘Surface Logo’, release the volume up button.

-4) In the next options, select ‘Security’ then the ‘Secure Boot’.
+- In the next options, select ‘Security’ then the ‘Secure Boot.’
 Press Change Configuration.

-5) Select ‘Microsoft and 3rd Party’ option first.
-This is almost like disabling the secure boot feature which is locked for Windows 10 boot loader only.
+- Select the ‘Microsoft and 3rd Party’ option first.
+This is almost like disabling the secure boot feature locked for Windows 10/11 boot loader only.

-Once I selected this option, I was able to boot the Surface Pro 6 from USB and reinstall the OS.
-Also, it fixed the Antivirus crash issue.
+Once you select this option, you should be able to boot the Surface Pro from USB and reinstall the OS.

 If this change is not helping you, then select ‘None’ from the same menu to completely disable the secure boot feature.

-When the secure boot is disabled, you will see a lock icon with a red line on the Surface Pro 6 device.
+When the secure Boot is disabled, you notice a lock icon with a red line on the Surface Pro 6/7/8 device.

-As we did this change to boot the OS from USB or to fix some other issues related to the device, once the required actions are taken place, it is highly recommended to enable the Secure boot again.
+As we did this change to boot the OS from USB or fix some other issues related to the device, once the required actions are taken, it is highly recommended to enable the Secure Boot again.

-Boot Surface Pro 6 from USB to Re-install Windows 10
+Boot Surface Pro from USB to Reinstall Windows 10/11

-The OS USB you have should be UEFI compatible that should be formatted in FAT32.
-The tool you used to create bootable Windows 10 USB should do that job.
-If the USB is in NTFS format with Windows 10 bootable OS, then we must disable Secure boot to boot the USB.
+The OS USB you have should be UEFI compatible and formatted in FAT32.
+The tool you used to create a bootable Windows 10/11 USB should do that job.
+If the USB is in NTFS format with Windows 10 bootable OS, we must disable Secure Boot to boot in Surface Pro.

 - Connect the USB disk when the device is turned off.